SAP/ui5-typescript/README.md

 ## How to obtain the UI5 TypeScript signatures?

 The UI5 type signatures are created and published as part of the UI5 build process.
-There are <b>two flavors</b> of the type definitions right now:

-1. the legacy flavor which defines all entities with their global names, like `sap.m.Button`.
-As using globals is discouraged, using this flavor should be avoided.
-The definition packages are named `ts-types`.
-2. the "ES modules" flavor which defines ES6-style module names for the entities.
-These definition support using modern JavaScript syntax with ES modules and classes, but require an additional transformation step, which can be run together with the anyway required TypeScript compilation.
-These recommended definition packages are simply named `types` (used to be `ts-types-esm` before release 1.113).

-Both flavors are available for SAPUI5 as well as OpenUI5.

-Using the modern definitions for SAPUI5 as example, the type definitions can be obtained like this:
+They are available for SAPUI5 as well as OpenUI5.
+The SAPUI5 type definitions can be obtained like this:

 With npm